 Q: Why do riddles like this exist?
 What is their purpose?

 A: Riddles like this serve several purposes.
-They entertain, challenge our thinking, promote cognitive flexibility, and encourage creative problem-solving.
+Plus, they entertain, challenge our thinking, promote cognitive flexibility, and encourage creative problem-solving.
 They also highlight the importance of considering different perspectives and challenging assumptions.

 Q: Are riddles like this useful for learning?